-Calves are given only the very best feed - rice straw, maize, barley and other cereals - and receive only fresh, clean water to drink.
-Their meat matures to the ideal quality and texture from the minimum age of 28 months upwards, and at an average age of 32 months.
+Calves are raised with utmost care and given only the finest feed - a combination of rice straw, maize, barley, and other cereals - and fresh, clean water to drink.
+To achieve the ideal quality and texture, their meat is matured for a minimum of 28 months and an average of 32 months.

 BMS (Beef Marbling Standard) of 6 or higher

 Yield score (percentage of edible parts) of A or B